Limited-Trust in Social Network Games: Numerical Studies

 Now we examine how players behave under these parameters when all adjust $\delta$ together between rounds.
 As noted, $u_i(\theta_{ij})$ is estimated numerically.
 Between rounds, it is sampled at a number of points in the interval $[0,30]$ then set to the one which maximizes $\mathbf{u}_i(\theta_{-i},\delta_i)$.
 Each curve in Figure \ref{fig_zkc_known_random} plots $\delta_i$ for an individual agent as it varies over time.
-We see the majority of players reach $\delta_{max}=30$ and stay there.
-They do so in order to be competitive in attracting partners, with only occasional decreases to $\delta=0$ when they are not competitive enough.
+Because each curve is an individual agent whose label is an arbitrary number, we have not included a legend.
+The same is true of the majority of the other figures in this section.
+The majority of players reach $\delta_{max}=30$ and stay there in order to be competitive in attracting partners, with only occasional decreases to $\delta=0$ when they are not competitive enough. {In this context, non-competitive means that the agents are not attracting a sufficiently high number of additional interactions to justify selecting $\delta > 0$.} There are generally between 1-3 agents selecting $\delta \approx 0$ in each of these rounds.
 The curves in Figure \ref{fig_zkc_known_random_conjoined} display the mean value of $\delta$ for all vertices of the same degree.
 For example, the yellow curve is the mean value of $\delta$ across all vertices of degree 4.
 Figure \ref{fig_zkc_known_random_conjoined} shows what is occurring: at any given time there are generally between 0 and 2 vertices of degree 2 (out of 11) with low values of $\delta$.
 The variance of which ones are not at $\delta=30$ may be due to best response dynamics between them, or to insufficient sample size when estimating utilities.